Oregon

 Oregon’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide only narrow accommodations or exemptions to religious organizations, such as organizations classified as churches.

-Oregon’s nondiscrimination laws related to employment are broad but provide strong accommodations or exemptions to generally protect the autonomy of the vast majority of religious organizations.
+Oregon’s nondiscrimination laws related to employment provide strong accommodations or exemptions to generally protect the autonomy of most organizations.

 Oregon law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.

 Oregon’s Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
-Current US Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current US Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: